Disco Ball

 Frequently Asked Questions About Private Venues for 20 Guests

-What is the minimum spend I should budget for a private event for 20 guests in NYC?
+What is the minimum spend I should budget for a private gathering of 20 guests at these venues?

-Are there any venues in this collection outside of Manhattan that are worth considering for a group of 20?
+Are there any venues in this collection outside of Manhattan that work well for a group of 20?

 Which venues in this collection are best suited for a private dinner experience rather than a cocktail party format?